Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization

 Since an ancilla qubit interacts with only two or three data qubits, the propagation of errors from the ancilla qubits to the data qubits is suppressed compared to the conventional syndrome measurement circuit.
 Furthermore, the depth of the CNOT gates acting on the data qubits has been reduced to three steps in both lattices, which is the minimum in the case of color codes.
 This is because in color codes, up to three stabilizer generators are involved for a data qubit, and at each time, at most one operation can be applied to any qubit.
+The total number of data and ancilla qubits required for this way of measuring syndrome is $n_{4.8.8}^{\text{FWO}}(d)=(5d^2+4d-5)/4$ for the (4.8.8) color code and $n_{6.6.6}^{\text{FWO}}(d)=(3d^2-1)/2$ for the (6.6.6) color code.
 The $X$ stabilizer measurement circuits for each face of the (4.8.8) color code and the (6.6.6) color code are shown in Figs.~\ref{fig:square_octagonal_circuit} and \ref{fig:hexagonal_circuit}, respectively.